claytonblythe/redditstream-cli/README.md

 ## redditstream-cli

-Redditstream-cli is a command line tool/interface for live streaming reddit comments from any subreddit.
+redditstream-cli is a command line tool/interface for live streaming reddit comments from any subreddit.
 It updates automatically, pulling the latest comments and printing them into a nice columnar format for you to view.

 It is written in Python, utilizing the PRAW Reddit API.